 This man came over to our hotel to meet us and discuss what tour we could choose from him.
 The panoramas below were taken during a full sailing day all around Pulau Gam (Gam Island) with a friend who had joined me in Indonesia.
 We sailed across Teluk Kabui (Kabui Bay), along the north of Gam Island until Pef Island, then south to Arborek and Kri Islands.

 This private boat rental (with two really cool young guys driving us around) cost us $200.
 Sure, the place is exceptional, we did this in a totally private way, and $200 shared in two is still quite affordable.
 But bear in mind that when you are in Raja Ampat on a tight budget like me and my friend were supposed to be, your budget is very likely to explode!

 It is absolutely stunning how untouched this archipelago is.
 You get lost in endless labyrinths of mangroves along snaky island coastlines, on a shallow, transparent, turquoise water.
 From the boat, I saw a stingray, then a baby shark, then a sea turtle.
 In about 2 minutes.

-Later during the day I saw something big suddenly jumping out of the water.
+Later during the day, I saw something big suddenly jumping out of the water.
 It was a manta ray.
 You sail by huge isolated eroded rocks covered with a small patch of jungle, in the middle of the sea.
-A bit further, you disembark on a beach, with a sand that looks like flour and waters filled with coral and shoals of fish.
-Of course, all along your your journey, there is no one but you.
+A bit further, you disembark on a beach, with sand that looks like flour and waters filled with coral and shoals of fish.
+Of course, all along your journey, there is no one but you.
 Pure wilderness.

 Positions Of The Panoramas On The Map